CarolHsu/rumor-checker/README.md

 ```
 gem install bundler # if you just install ruby 2.5.3
 bundle install
-rake db:create
-rake db:migrate # in fact, schema is empty but if you skip this step, it might complain.
 ```

 You can first run it on local site via command